 The fourth year hosting the event, the CRC is preparing for a turn out larger than any before.
 This is an HLP (Healthy Lifestyle Programs) wide event that will challenge the physical well-being of all participants through a rigorous course of physical fitness activities.
 Participants will strengthen their social well-being through building comradery at each of the stations with the friends they bring and the new friends they will meet.
 The emotional well-being of participants is tested while pushing themselves to their limits in what is considered one of the most difficult PST (physical screening tests) in the nation.

-The partnership with the Navy is what really sets this year’s competition apart from the previous years.
-The Navy is providing the support for the event oversight, which means that actual Navy Seals will be heading and running the activity stations.
+The partnership with the Navy sets this year’s competition apart from the previous years.
+The Navy is providing support for event oversight, which means that actual Navy Seals will be heading and running the activity stations.
 Elevation of this year’s event was a goal that was mutually approached by both the CRC and the Navy according to Associate Director of Healthy Lifestyle Programs, Caroline Dotts.

 “We are excited about the opportunity to enlist the support of the Navy ROTC branch on campus and hopefully increase overall participation this year,” she said.

 Participants are encouraged to complete the events in the order that is true to the actual PST that Navy Seals must complete.
 The natural order of the events are swim, push-ups, sit-ups, pull-ups, and run.
 While not everyone is required to complete all five events, it is necessary in order to receive the real Navy Seal experience.
 Plus, there are incentives for those that compete in all five events.
-An hour and a half is the time limit given to complete all five stations.
-If you are able to complete all five in time, you can see how you measure up [DCL4] to the nation’s finest soldiers.
+An hour and a half time limit is given to complete all five stations.
+If you are able to complete all five in time, you will see how you measure to our nation’s finest soldiers.

 Prizes this year are well worth the participation.
 If you complete all five stations you are entered to win a three pack certificate for massage therapy at the CRC, one ORGT trip voucher for two, one competitive sports team registration pass, or a free pass for a stroke development class.
 The grand prize drawing will be for a 50 inch 4K Vizio TV.
 The top male and female that compete in all five stations will win a Fitbit Charge 2, and their name will be engraved on a plaque that will be displayed in the CRC trophy case for members and guests of the CRC to see.
 T-shirts will be given to the first 250 to complete at least three events.
 There will also be Navy swag distributed at each of the station.

-If the prizes aren’t enough to draw in your participation, Dotts says that there is more for people to gain from the challenge than simply the tangible.
+If the prizes aren’t enough, Dotts says that there is more for people to gain from the challenge than simply the tangible.